Skip to content

-Moving Average - how to successfully smooth out shorter fluctuations
+Moving Average: how to successfully smooth out shorter fluctuations

 Moving averages are one of the most fruitful approaches to determining and profiting from trends.